Brain Age Express

 Brain Age Express (known in Japan as Chotto Brain Training and in Europe and Australia as A Little Bit of...
 Dr Kawashima's Brain Training) are three educational puzzle video games developed by Nintendo for the Nintendo DSi's DSiWare download service.
 They are the third series of games in the Brain Age series, and are repackaged versions of both Brain Age: Train Your Brain in Minutes a Day! and Brain Age 2: More Training in Minutes a Day! games, featuring both old and new puzzles.

 There are three editions: Arts & Letters, Math, and Sudoku.
-The Arts & Letters and Math versions were released on December 24, 2008 in Japan as launch titles for the DSiWare service, and the Sudoku edition on April 22, 2009 in Japan as well.
-The Math edition is the only version available outside Japan, and was released on April 5, 2009 in North America and June 19, 2009 in the PAL regions, as a launch title for the service.
-However, the Arts & Letters edition was released on August 10, 2009 in North America and October 23, 2009 in the PAL regions.
+The Arts & Letters and Math versions were released on December 24, 2008, in Japan as launch titles for the DSiWare service, and the Sudoku edition on April 22, 2009, in Japan as well.
+The Math edition is the only version available outside Japan, and was released on April 5, 2009, in North America and June 19, 2009, in the PAL regions, as a launch title for the service.
+However, the Arts & Letters edition was released on August 10, 2009, in North America and October 23, 2009, in the PAL regions.

-The puzzles featured in both the Literature and Science editions were created by Ryuta Kawashima.
+The puzzles featured in both the Math and Arts & Letters were created by Ryuta Kawashima.
 One puzzle in each of these two editions utilizes the Nintendo DSi's camera function, while both versions allow players to use a photo for their in-game profile.
 On June 19, 2015, Brain Age Express: Sudoku was pulled from the DSi Shop and 3DS eShop, with no official reason given.
-Brain Age Express: Math and Brain Age Express: Arts & Letters are pre-installed on North American Nintendo DSi XLs.
+Brain Age Express: Math and Brain Age Express: Arts & Letters are pre-installed on Japanese and North American Nintendo DSi XLs.

 Gameplay

 They use similar gameplay concepts to Brain Age: Train Your Brain in Minutes a Day! and Brain Age 2: More Training in Minutes a Day! titles; they both require the player to hold the DS on its side with the top screen on left and the touch screen on right (reverse in lefty mode).
 Like their predecessors, both versions feature modes called "Brain Age Check" and "Training".
 In Brain Age Check, where the game uses several training puzzles to test his or her brain age, with the ideal brain age for people 20 or over.
 Using the DSi's internal clock, both versions allow for only one official Brain Age Check per day.
 In Training, the player may freely play any game that is available, and is able to compare how well they did with previous days.
 Each title comes with three new training puzzles, as well as several puzzles taken from the previous Brain Age titles.
 Both editions include Virus Buster, also known as Germ Buster, a non-training puzzle based on the Dr. Mario series.

+All of the Games also included a secret "Challenge Mode" that was unlocked if, after a test you got a Brain Age of 20, this mode introduces the "Challenge Keeper", a character that appears to be Dr. Kawashima's alter ego.